Nico-Posateri/c-software-rasterizer/README.md

 <sup>A jet showcasing a more complex, textured mesh rotating.
 F22 model and texture created by Artem Katrych.</sup>

 > [!NOTE]
-> I am planning on implementing parallel and subpixel rasterization before uploading this project, as well as camera manipulation and support for multiple meshes.
+> I am planning on implementing parallel and subpixel rasterization before uploading this project, as well as support for multiple meshes.

 ## Directory Information